MeFoDy/mefody.dev/src/chunks/humans-txt/index.md

 ## Automation

 I want to keep the section `/* THANKS */` with the list of all contributors actual.
-So I've added some automation to update the list on every build:
+So I've added some automation to update the list on every local build:

 1. Get data from `git shortlog -sne`. `s` is for summary only, `e` is for contributors emails, `n` is for the number of commits.
 2. Remove contributors with my emails from the list.
+3. Save the list to data file.
 3. Put the list to `humans.txt` on every build.

 [Source code](https://github.com/MeFoDy/mefody.dev/blob/main/gulpfile.js).